Apathy is a common non-motor symptom of Parkinson’s, characterised by a lack of interest, enthusiasm, or motivation.

 8. Talk to family and friends: It’s crucial to share your feelings with loved ones and let them know that apathy is a common symptom you may need help with.
 They can provide support and positive feedback, which can be instrumental in managing apathy.
 Remember, you’re not alone in this journey.

 9. Consult your specialist or Parkinson’s Nurse: If you’re struggling with apathy, it’s essential to seek professional advice.
 Your specialist or Parkinson’s Nurse can provide personalised strategies to address apathy effectively.
-Don’t hesitate to reach out for help.
+Don’t hesitate to reach out to your state Parkinson’s organisation for help.

 10. Consider telehealth services: Telehealth or virtual appointments allow you to connect with mental health professionals remotely.
 You can have video consultations, phone calls, or chat sessions from home.
 This convenient and supportive service is beneficial if you have mobility issues or live in a regional, rural or remote area.
 Remember that seeking professional help is a positive step toward better mental wellbeing, and telehealth can support you.